bonni208/Business_Ethics/Business_Ethics.md

 ### 01.01 | Let's get personal
 This is probably where I'm about to show my age.
 But in my day, we had Olivia Newton John (who you may know from Grease, but in this case, we're going to her other lesser known role singing Let's Get Physical).
 You do not have to watch the following video.
 In fact, the music video on YouTube made me cringe on more than one occasion, so I'm only even posting the audio here.
+But when we say: "Let's get personal," I'm hoping at least some of us will be changing the lyrics to Let's Get Physical in our minds, and singing along with Olivia Newton-John.

 !?[Olivia Newton-John - Physical](https://youtu.be/VM7TpVWvJqM?si=ydhVkyb3LJqyfXsK)